Takuzu / Binairo: rules, strategy, and free play

 BEGINNER STRATEGY

 • Sandwich the pair.
 Whenever you see a pair like X-X (e.g. 0-0), the cells immediately before AND after must be the opposite digit (1, in this case) to avoid creating a triple.
 Fill both adjacent cells in one move.
+See the forced patterns table below for all six core deductions at a glance.

 • Bridge the gap.
 A pattern like X-?-X (e.g. 1-?-1) must have the OPPOSITE digit in the middle — same-digit middle would make three-in-a-row.
 Place it instantly.